BranchMetrics/web-branch-deep-linking-attribution/README.md

 ## Overview

-The Branch Web SDK provides an easy way to interact with the Branch API on your website, web app, or PhoneGap/Cordova mobile app.
+The Branch Web SDK provides an easy way to interact with the Branch API on your website or web app.
 It requires no frameworks, is 100% native JavaScript and is only ~9K gzipped.

 The Branch Web SDK allows you to create and share links with a banner (web only), over SMS, or your own methods by generating deep links.
 It also offers event tracking, access to referrals, and management of credits.